RMIT-COSC1127-1125-AI21/AI21-DOC/FAQ-PACMAN.md

 * **Revocable:** tokens can be individually revoked at any time without the need to update unaffected credentials.
 * **Limited:** tokens can be narrowed to allow only the access required by the use case.
 * **Random:** tokens are not subject to dictionary types or brute force attempts that might be made with simpler passwords that users need to remember or enter periodically.

+## I have commited to the remote repo but I am not listed as a "contributor", why?

+The two main reasons may be:

+1. Your commit is in a branch and has not yet made it to the default (master/main) branch, therefore you did not technically contribute (yet).
+2. Your local Git commit email isn't connected to your account; [connect it](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/managing-email-preferences/setting-your-commit-email-address)!

+Read [this GitHub page](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-contribution-graphs-on-your-profile/why-are-my-contributions-not-showing-up-on-my-profile#common-reasons-that-contributions-are-not-counted) to understand more about why your commit is not yet counting as contributions.

 ------------------------------